DEBOSH: Deep Bayesian Shape Optimization: Experiments

 2D airfoil profile optimization has become a {\it de facto} standard for benchmarking shape optimization in the CFD community.
-In industrial practice, profiles have long been parameterized using a three-dimensional NACA parameter vector~\cite{Jacobs48} and optimized using conventional Kriging-based methods~\cite{Jeong05, Chiplunkar17}.
-We generated an initial dataset of 200 shapes for airfoil optimization by randomly selecting NACA parameters $\textbf{z}_{i}$ and then producing corresponding 2D contours $\textbf{x}_{i}$ for each one.
+In industrial practice, profiles have long been parameterized using a three-dimensional NACA parameter vector~\citep{Baque18} and optimized using conventional Kriging-based methods~\citep{Jeong05, Chiplunkar17}.
+For this experiment, we generated an initial dataset of 1500 shapes for airfoil optimization by randomly selecting NACA parameters $\textbf{z}_{i}$ and then producing corresponding 2D contours $\textbf{x}_{i}$ for each one.

-We use the popular XFoil simulator~\cite{Drela89} to compute the pressure distribution $\textbf{y}_{i}$ over the surface of each $\textbf{x}_{i}$.
-Even though GCNNs models are primarily designed to handle 3D shapes, they can also handle 2D ones by considering the 2D equivalent of a surface mesh, which is a discretized 2D contour.
-As in~\cite{Baque18}, train one to predict pressure values $\tilde{\textbf{y}_{i}}$ at each vertex along with the overall lift-to-drag ratio, which we take to be $R(\textbf{y}_{i})$, which could also be obtained by integrating the pressure values over the surface of the shape.
+We use the popular XFoil simulator~\citep{Drela89} to compute the pressure distribution $\textbf{y}_{i}$ over the surface of each $\textbf{x}_{i}$.
+Even though GNN models are primarily designed to handle 3D shapes, they can also handle 2D ones by considering the 2D equivalent of a surface mesh, which is a discretized 2D contour.
+As in~\citep{Baque18}, we train our model to predict pressure values $\tilde{\textbf{y}}_{i}$ at each vertex along with the global lift-to-drag ratio $\tilde{\textbf{r}}_i=R(\textbf{y}_{i})$.
+This is a standard measure of aerodynamic efficiency in a given flight configuration.
+It is computed as the ratio of the lift generated by the airfoil moving through the air divided by the aerodynamic drag caused by that motion.
+We split the data into three groups: 1000 samples for training, 300 for testing, and 200 top-performing shapes that we will treat as out-of-distribution samples when gauging the quality of our uncertainty estimates.

-As discussed in Section~\ref{sec:optim}, for \ens{} we train five GCNNs at each iteration while we train only one \mcd{}.
-In both cases, after each training iteration, we use the genetic algorithm NSGAII~\cite{deb2002fast} coupled to the GCNN(s) to sample 30 new airfoil shapes and to evaluate the corresponding acquisition function.
-For \krig{}, we proceed similarly but use GPs instead of a GCNN to run the generic algorithm and evaluate the acquisition function.
-For \gnn, we use the network to predict lift-to-drag values $R(\widetilde{\textbf{y}}_{i})$ and pick sampled shapes for simulations according to this metric instead of the acquisition function, which would require an uncertainty estimate.

-Fig.~\ref{fig:foils} depicts the lift-to-drag-ratios for all four approaches as function of the number of training iterations.
-Fig.~\ref{fig:bestFoils} depicts the best foils found by each one of the four approaches.
-We report the corresponding lift-to-drag ratios in Table~\ref{tab:best}.
+We use the resulting dataset to compare the six approaches introduced in Section~\ref{sec:baseline} in terms of emulator accuracy, shape optimization performance, and uncertainty estimation quality.
+For \ens{}, we train five GNNs at each iteration while we train only one for \mcdp{}.
+In both cases, we take the uncertainty to be the variance over 5 predictions.
+For GPs, we use the squared exponential kernel, which has been shown to be particularly effective for aerodynamic prediction~\citep{Toal11,Rosenbaum13}.
+For \knn{}, we utilize $K=8$ and distance-based neighbor weighting as in~\citep{Baque18}.